Who else can Wield the Shield?1 of 12

 Walker was also unstable, leading to an incident wherein he left several of his enemies in critical condition.
 Rogers, now operating simply as "The Captain," took Walker down before finally reclaiming his mantle as Captain America.
-Walker was eventually rehabilitated, even serving on the Avengers as U.S. Agent, before serving as warden of the Thunderbolts program to rehabilitate former supervillains before eventually operating alongside them for a time in an alternate reality.
+Walker was eventually rehabilitated, even serving on the Avengers as U.S. Agent before being named warden of the Thunderbolts program to rehabilitate former supervillains - which led to Walker eventually operating alongside the T-bolts for a time in an alternate reality.

 1 of 12